lytree/ClipLazor/README.md

 }
 ```
 #### Read And Write Data
-:exclamation: When you work with data for copy to the clipboard or paste from it, the `MIME Type` has to be specified.
+:exclamation: When you work with data to copy to the clipboard or paste from it, the `MIME Type` has to be specified.
 Note that not all MIME types supported by the clipboard api.
 ##### Common Supported Mime Types:
 * **"text/plain"**
 * **"text/html"**
 * **"text/uri-list"**
 * **"image/png"**

 1. To copy data to the clipboard use `WriteDataAsync` async method. pass the array buffer of the data and it's associated MIME Type.
-The method will return **true** if the copy operation is successful; otherwise, **false**:
+This method will return **true** if the copy operation is successful; otherwise, **false**:
 ```C#
  byte[] imgArray = Convert.FromBase64String(imageToCopy);